GabrielFrigo4/SDL-Sharp/README.md

 //////

-and on SDL-Sharp like this:
+And on SDL-Sharp like this:

 SDL.Init(SdlInitFlags.Video);